gaoruohan2006-beep/rayan-gao-personal-site/README.md

 The main site copy and content slots live in `app/page.tsx`.
 Visual tokens, responsive rules, and motion preferences live in `app/globals.css`.
 Metadata and the social-preview configuration live in `app/layout.tsx`.

-Useful next additions:

-1. Add a fuller description of the carbon-emission time-lag research.
-2. Add public code repositories for the competition models when available.
-3. Add verified course, research, and software projects as they become available.
-4. Add future talks, publications, and writing without mixing competition work with formal publications.

 ## License